 Medicare Osteoporosis Coverage Options

 - Osteoporosis is a bone condition that can often be managed with testing and medications.
-Find out more about Medicare osteoporosis coverage for older adults.
+Find out more about how Medicare pays for osteoporosis treatment.

 What Types of Bone Density Tests Does Medicare Osteoporosis Coverage Include?

 Medicare covers bone density tests that measure bone mass and bone loss and aid in diagnosing osteoporosis.
 To qualify for coverage of bone density screening tests, Medicare recipients are generally required to meet at least one of the following criteria:

 - Be a female at risk for developing osteoporosis (as determined by a medical professional)